-- A. Major development proposals (as defined in the NPPF) must demonstrate that they have worked constructively with the highway authority to ensure that the development does not have an unacceptable impact on pedestrian safety on the following sites: - a.
+- A. Major development proposals (as defined in the NPPF) should demonstrate that they have been prepared constructively to ensure that the development does not have an unacceptable impact on pedestrian safety on the following sites: - a.
 High Street War Memorial to the Coop - b.
 High Street The Hill to the Post Office - c.
 High Street The George Public House to E W Revett & Son Butcher - d.
 Dallinghoo Road The Hill past the Royal British Legion - e.
-Broad Road entering The Hill. - B. Where it is considered necessary, and as identified by local traffic survey work, the provision of infrastructure improvements to enhance pedestrian safety should be secured via the necessary conditions and/or legal agreements.
+Broad Road entering The Hill.

-Walking, cycling and disability access
+Walking, cycling and disability access.